guillaume-gomez/image-to-ascii/README.md

 ![Preview](preview.gif)

-This repository allows you to convert an image to an ascii image.
+This repository allows you to convert an image to an ascii image by conserving colors.

 [Try Online](https://guillaume-gomez.github.io/image-to-ascii)